organisciak/dissertation/document/3_apriori.md

 * Contributors were paid bonuses for performance against a ground truth or internal consistency?
   For continued task completion?
   For difficulty of their classification?
-* Contributors were told their performance (or estimated performance)?
+* Contributors were shown their performance (or estimated performance)?
   What if they were ranked against other workers?
   What if they gained levels or earned badges for performance?
 - Contributors had tasks/time quotas to meet for bonuses?